 Email | Class Site | Profile

-My name is Anna Tesdahl and I teach Foundations of Physics, AP Physics 1 & 2, as well as AP Physics C. This is my 12th year at Rock Canyon and 17th year overall teaching.
+My name is Anna Tesdahl and I teach Foundations of Physics, AP Physics 1 & 2, as well as AP Physics C. I started teaching in the fall of 2000 and have been at Rock Canyon since the fall of 2005.
 I am originally from Iowa and grew up on a farm.
 Yee-Haw!!!
 I received my BA in Physics with a minor in Chemistry from Wartburg College in Waverly, IA.
 Go Knights!!!
 I also played college softball.
 I have earned my Master’s Degree in Education from Colorado Christian University.
-I have two little boys: Tanner who is 9 and Ryley who is 5.
+I have two little boys named Tanner and Ryley.
 I spend my free time chasing them around.
 I truly believe that Physics is not a subject to be afraid of.
 I want students to realize that Physics is around them every day and that it can be fun.
 Physics teaches more than just science, it teaches students to think outside the box and a new way to approach problems which are skills businesses look for in applicants.
 These skills are not limited to science only, they are applicable to any area that students are interested in.
 I hope students come to have an appreciation for how much Physics impacts their daily lives and changes the way they think.
 That’s why I always say ” Fizix is FUN…that’s why they both start with F”!

 I am the Introduction to Biotechnology teacher at Rock Canyon High School.
 I started working at Rock Canyon when the building opened in 2004 and have been happily working here ever since!
 Prior to working at Rock Canyon High School I taught 8th grade in Longmont and Biology in Loveland.
 Rock Canyon is a wonderful school, second to none, filled with amazing staff and students!
 I am very fortunate to get to work at this school!
 I absolutely LOVE teaching biotechnology.
 It enables me to teach students howscience is being used in the real world to solve problems and conduct research.
 Students perform hands on activities and labs that are fun, relevant, and meaningful.
 All the while they develop skills that are enabling them to move forward to compete for jobs and internships.
 In addition to the Introductory Biotechnology course, I also teach a Research in Biotechnology class called Principles of Experimental Design in Biotechnology.
 In this course, students conduct their own independent scientific research and go through the entire process scientists follow when conducting research.
 It will be a great experience for our students and will open many doors for them in the future.
 Students not only design and conduct their own scientific research, they also write a full text journal article that is published in our own journal and make a scientific poster that they present at science research symposium.
 There are so many things that I am very proud of as far as my teaching career goes.
 I have had many students get internships in different areas across the country as a direct result of this course.
 In addition to this, for two years in a row (2014 -15) I was recognized as a finalist for the Shell National Outstanding Science Teacher Award.
 I also was recognized in 2013 as the Douglas County Secondary Educator of the Year and in 2012 as the Colorado Bioscience Outstanding Educator of the Year.
 These and other recognitions I have received throughout my career are very important and meaningful to me.
 On a more personal level, in addition to being a teacher, I am a mother to two wonderful grade school children.
 They keep me busy and are so much fun to watch grow up!
 Nearly all of my free time outside of school is spent with them.
 We love to hike, geochache, ride bikes, swim, camp, and travel.